missinglink/naivedb/README.md

 var db = naivedb('/tmp/database.json', { safeMode: true, pretty: true } );
 ```

-Pass in the path to your db, if it doesnt exit you will get a fatal error, that's the computers way of telling you that you should have read the manual.
+Pass in the path to your db, if it doesnt exist you will get a fatal error, that's the computers way of telling you that you should have read the manual.

 `safeMode` - this defaults to `true`, if you set it to `false` then the db will not write to disk when the process exits, i'm not sure why you would want this turned off.